Multi-agent Markov Entanglement: Applications of Markov Entanglement

-Finally, we empirically study the value decomposition for the index policy on a circulant RMAB benchmark \cite{avrachenkov2022whittle, zhang2022near,biswas21learn, fu19towards} that has $4$ different states each local agent.
+We first empirically study the value decomposition for the index policy on a circulant RMAB benchmark \cite{avrachenkov2022whittle, zhang2022near,biswas21learn, fu19towards} that has $4$ different states each local agent.
 As a result, the global state space scales as large as $4^{1800}> 10^{1000}$ for $N=1800$ agents.
 The specific transitions and rewards are introduced in Appendix~\ref{app: simulation}.
 For each RMAB instance, we sample a trajectory of length $T=5N$ and use the collected data to i) solve~\eqref{eq: monte-carlo-wcmdp} to estimate the measure of Markov entanglement; ii) train local Q-value decomposition.
-It quickly follows from the results in Figure~\ref{fig: RMAB_Exp_main_text}:
+It quickly follows from Figure~\ref{fig: RMAB_Exp_main_text}:

 The estimated Markov entanglement decays as $\gO(1/\sqrt N)$ in the left panel, consistent with theoretical predictions.
 This also implies a low decomposition error scaling of $\gO(\sqrt N)$, as seen in the right panel.
-Furthermore, the simulated trajectory has a length of $T=5N$ while the global state space has size $|S|^N$, making both entanglement estimation and local Q-value decomposition sample-efficient.
+Furthermore, the simulated trajectory has a length of $T=5N$ while the global state space has size $|S|^N$, showing both entanglement estimation and local Q-value decomposition sample-efficient.